kamchatka-volcano/asyncgi/README.md

 The `asyncgi::Timer::waitFuture` method can accept an `std::future` object and invoke a provided callable object with its result when the future object becomes ready.
 This function does not block while waiting and uses an internal timer to periodically check the state of the future.
-To use it during request processing, a timer object created from an `asyncgi::Response` reference must be used.
+To use it during request processing, a timer object created from an `asyncgi::Responder` reference must be used.
 It is important to avoid using this timer after the response has already been sent.

 <details>